iamAlinaaa/food-delivery-fullstack/README.md

 # food-delivery-fullstack
 Project has been done at advanced level of difficulty.
+Technologies : React, Node.js, Express and MongoDB.
-***
+***.
 TO RUN DEPLOYED version go to:

 food-delivery-app-fullstack-git-main-iamalinaaa.vercel.app